CFPB Issues Advisory to Help Consumers Provide Instructions to Servicers on Payments

 Today’s report also follows from CFPB efforts on a number of fronts to help make the student loan market work better for consumers.
 Student loan borrowers can use Repay Student Debt, an interactive web tool designed to help consumers navigate their repayment options or they can use Ask CFPB to find answers to common questions.
 Borrowers that run into trouble when repaying student loans can file a complaint with the CFPB.

 The Bureau currently has the authority to supervise student loan servicing practices at large depository institutions.
-In March, the CFPB proposed a rule to define nonbank larger participants in the student loan servicing marketplace that would extend the Bureau’s supervisory authority to certain nonbank student loan servicers.
+In March, the CFPB to define nonbank larger participants in the student loan servicing marketplace that would extend the Bureau’s supervisory authority to certain nonbank student loan servicers.

 More information is at: consumerfinance.gov/students